Sheldon Howard Jacobson Ph.D.

 His research has been widely reported and communicated in the national press, including the Washington Post, the Chicago Tribune, the Los Angeles Times, and the Boston Globe, editorialized in the New York Times, and discussed in Business Week, Forbes, Kiplinger, and The Osgood Files on CBS radio.
-He has appeared on CNBC's Street Signs and The Closing Bell, MSNBC’s Weekends with Alex Witt, Washington Post Radio, CBS This Morning, and CBC Canada News (television and radio), and BBC World News (television and radio).
+He has appeared on The Street Signs (CNBC), The Closing Bell (CNBC), Weekends with Alex Witt (MSNBC), Washington Post Radio, CBS This Morning, and CBC Canada News (television and radio), and BBC World News (television and radio).

-He has been recognized with numerous awards, including the David F. Baker Distinguished Research Award (IISE), Award for Technical Innovation in Industrial Engineering (IISE) (twice), the Aviation Security Research Award (Aviation Security International), the IIE Outstanding Publication Award, the Award for Excellence in the Teaching of Operations Research (IISE Operations Research Division), and a Guggenheim Fellowship.
-He is an elected Fellow of the Institute for Operations Research and the Management Sciences (INFORMS) and the Institute of Industrial and Systems Engineers (IISE).
+He has been recognized with numerous awards, including a Guggenheim Fellowship (2003), the IISE David F. Baker Distinguished Research Award (2017), IISE Award for Technical Innovation in Industrial Engineering (2010, 2013), the Aviation Security Research Award (Aviation Security International) (2002), the IIE Outstanding Publication Award (2009), the Award for Excellence in the Teaching of Operations Research (IISE Operations Research Division) (2011).
+He was a runner-up for the Christopher Columbus Homeland Security Award (Transportation and Border Security) (2010).
+He is an elected Fellow of the Institute for Operations Research and the Management Sciences (INFORMS) (2013) and the Institute of Industrial and Systems Engineers (IISE) (2011).
+He is also the recipient of several best paper and poster awards.